Start My Family Tree Welcome to Geni, home of the world's largest family tree.

 The work of the Dawes Commission was ultimately a failure for many reasons, but overreliance upon the Cherokee Rolls is surely one of them.
 The conclusion of the Commission in this case is just one example: "Upon consideration of the testimony offered by the claimants, I am of the opinion that Andrew Miller, the ancestor through whom these claimants trace their claim to Cherokee blood, was a Cherokee by blood, and I so find."
 Huh?

-An exhaustive review of the genealogical material available today yields no reliable evidence to support this conclusion, aside from the testimony of John Hardcastle: While Andrew Miller did indeed live in Tennessee, "among the Cherokee Indians east of the Mississippi," his parents (James Miller and Elizabeth Kincaid) were clearly the descendants of white settlers, not Native Americans.
+An exhaustive review of the genealogical material available today yields no reliable evidence to support this conclusion, aside from the testimony of John Hardcastle.
+While Andrew Miller did indeed live in Tennessee — if not "among the Cherokee Indians east of the Mississippi," then at least beside them — his parents (James Miller, Jr and Nancy Miller) were clearly the descendants of white settlers, not Native Americans.
 Some erroneously suggest that Andrew's wife was a Cherokee, the daughter of Chief Red Feather Brown Maghpiway Lenape.
 Most accounts place the life of Chief Brown nearly half a century earlier.

 Meanwhile, this case is dogged by a well recognized issue with "standing witnesses," who took money and invented testimony so frequently that forms were created to highlight how unreliable they were.
 George relied upon several notorious such people -- Watt/Walter Christie, John Ross (not the former chief!) and the freedman George W. Vann -- further complicating the case.